ostdotcom/ost-price-oracle/docs/md/PriceOracle.md

 ### Price Expiration

-- There is a price expiration duration variable PRICE_VALIDITY_DURATION which is set for
+- There is a price expiration duration variable PRICE_VALIDITY_DURATION which is set equivalent to block number equal to duration in hours.

+- whenever price is set expiration height is increased.
+When price is expired, PriceExpired event is emitted.